patrickvorgers/Home-Assistant-Import-Energy-Data/Datasources/DSMR-reader/README.md

 ```

-- Shutdown the container and create fake sensors by editing the `Configuration.yaml`
+- Shutdown the container and create fake sensors by adding the configuration below to the `configuration.yaml`

 ```yaml
 template: